agupta15k/Donatify/README.md

 - ### Prerequisites
   - [npm](https://www.npmjs.com/) and [node](https://nodejs.org/en/) (version 16.X or 16.17.1) should be installed.
-  - Make sure the database server(mysql) is on.
+  - Make sure the database server (mysql) is on.
+Consider using XAMPP.
   - Download [Python3](https://www.python.org/downloads/).
   - pytest for testing the application server.